-Each year ECSL organises, together with the International Institute of Space Law (IISL), the European Round of the Manfred Lachs Space Law Moot Court Competition.
-Regional winners from Europe, Asia-Pacific, Africa and the United States then compete in the world finals, held in conjunction with the annual International Astronautical Congress.
+Each year the ECSL organises, together with the International Institute of Space Law (IISL), the European Rounds of the Manfred Lachs Space Law Moot Court Competition.
+Regional winners from Europe, Asia-Pacific, Africa and the United States then compete in the World Finals which are held in conjunction with the annual International Astronautical Congress.

 The final of the Lachs Moot Court Competition has the distinction of being judged by three sitting judges of the International Court of Justice.
 To participate in the competition, all that is needed is two or three law students interested in expanding their knowledge of space law and gaining valuable international experience.

 The ECSL is very pleased to announce that the host for the 2016 European Rounds will be The Law School at the University of Strathclyde in Glasgow, UK.
 Information on the precise dates of the oral rounds will be published in due course.

 Registration for the competition is now open.
 Please note that the deadline of 31st January 2016 is provisional and may be subject to change.

 To register, please send the following documents to the ECSL by post or mail.
 These documents are available at the right hand side of this page: